NerfedChou/BEDROOM-2-35/README.md

 2. **Customize with modifiers:** Set CSS variables (e.g., `--padding`, `--gap`, `--width`) inline or in your stylesheet.
 3. **Let the engine handle responsiveness:** The JavaScript engine measures your content and generates responsive CSS automatically.
 4. **Override as needed:** Use your own modifier classes or inline styles to fine-tune any property.

 ---

+### Frequently Asked Questions

+#### Why use the ODA (Override-Driven Architecture) instead of native CSS properties?

+**Q:** Why should I use B235's ODA (e.g., `--width: 500px;`) instead of just setting native CSS properties like `width: 500px;`?

+**A:**

+While native CSS properties work and B235's engine will measure and adapt to them, using the ODA provides significant advantages:

+- **Predictable API & Theming:** ODA variables act as a clear, documented API for your components.
+This makes them easier to theme, maintain, and scale across large projects.
+- **No Specificity Battles:** Overriding a variable (e.g., `--width`) is cleaner and avoids the need for more specific selectors or `!important`.
+- **Contextual Control:** You can set ODA variables on parent elements to control many components at once, enabling powerful theming and context-aware design.
+- **Automatic Layout Guarantees:** The ODA is the trigger for B235's smart engine to inject layout constraints, dynamic breakpoints, and accessibility features.
+Native CSS alone does not provide these guarantees.
+- **Future-Proofing:** As B235 evolves, new features and layout logic will always hook into the ODA system, ensuring your codebase stays compatible and benefits from updates.

+In summary, ODA is not just about setting a value—it's about unlocking the full power, flexibility, and safety of the B235 framework.

+#### Can I use native CSS for other properties like justify-content?

+**Q:** Can I use native CSS properties (e.g., `justify-content: center`) instead of custom properties like `--justify-content: center`?

+**A:**

+Yes!
+For layout, alignment, and most styling (such as `justify-content`, `align-items`, `color`, etc.), you can use native CSS properties as usual.
+B235 is designed to be flexible and lets you use standard CSS for everything except width and height.

+**However, for `width` and `height`, you should use the ODA custom properties (`--width`, `--height`).**

+This is crucial because B235’s smart engine relies on these variables to:
+- Measure and calculate the true size of your container and its children
+- Inject dynamic breakpoints and responsive container queries
+- Guarantee layout integrity and prevent overflow/collapse
+- Ensure accessibility by converting units and scaling with user settings

+If you use native `width` or `height`, the engine may not be able to provide these guarantees.
+For all other properties, feel free to use native CSS for maximum flexibility and familiarity.

+#### Should I use custom properties for everything?

+**Q:** Do I need to use `--padding`, `--gap`, or other custom properties for B235 to work?

+**A:**

+No. For B235’s smart engine, only `--width` and `--height` are crucial for responsive layout and layout integrity.
+All other properties—such as `padding`, `gap`, `border`, `color`, `justify-content`, etc.—can and should be set using native CSS for simplicity and familiarity.
+This keeps your codebase clean and easy to maintain.
+Use custom properties only for width and height where you want B235’s advanced features.

+---